Cyber Defence and Risk (CyDR) defence industry ICT accreditation and risk balance case (RBC) processes.

 - MOD Top Level Budget Holder accreditor assessment (‘Amber Channel’)

-- self assessment and provision of evidence to DAIS (‘Green Channel’)
+- self assessment and provision of evidence to CyDR (‘Green Channel’)

-Accreditation requires the provision of evidence and approval through the Defence Assurance and Information Security (DAIS) team (opens for those with RLI access) or delegated authority processes and will result in a DART generated certificate and letter.
+Accreditation requires the provision of evidence and approval through the Cyber Defence and Risk (CyDR) team or delegated authority processes and will result in a DART generated certificate and letter.